angelicamacias/bash_scripting_tutorial/while/diff_cmd_ser_pss/README.md

-## Name: Shell script to execute different commands on differents servers with different users and different password
+## *NAME:* Shell script to execute different commands on differents servers with different users and different password